Intersectional Pride Month Marketing

 Our identities intersect.
 Can marketing tactics ever address them respectfully and ethically?

-Race, ethnicity, gender, sexuality, ability, socioeconomic status; these are a few of a multitude of identities that shape how we view and interact with the world around us.
+Everyone has an identity—that’s a given.
+But sometimes, we have many.
+Race, ethnicity, gender, sexuality, ability, socioeconomic status; these are a few of the multitude of identities that shape how we view and interact with the world around us.
+And when these multiple identities overlap, they create unique experiences that vary from person to person.

 Group of diverse individuals walking in a parade with rainbow flags